Altinn/altinn-studio-docs/content/app/development/ux/components/Button/_index.en.md

 schemaname: Button # Component schema name used to autogenerate list of properties from json schema (replace with appropriate component name)
 weight: 10 # Do not change, the components will be sorted alphabetically
 toc: true
-hidden: true # Remove when creating new component page from template
 ---

 <!-- HOW TO USE THIS TEMPLATE
 - Read the comments within each section for guidance.
 - Delete comments and content that are not relevant.
-- When the documentation is ready for publishing, remove "hidden: false" from the frontmatter.
+- When the documentation is ready for publishing, remove "hidden: true" from the frontmatter.
 - If the documentation is complete, remove the warning that it's a work in progress.

-EXAMPLES AND REUSABLE SECTIONS AND SCREENSHOTS
+COMMON PROPERTIES
+Documentation for properties that are common to multiple components is updated in separate files and added via shortcode.
+Add documentation: Use the shortcode `property-docs` with pointy brackets and the argument `prop="{propName}"`. `propName` must match the filename (which should correspond to the JSON schema name).
+Update/create documentation:
+- Files, templates, and instructions are located under components/_common-props-content.
+- Images are located under /assets/images/component-settings and are added via a separate shortcode (`image.html`).

+EXAMPLES
 - See Image, Checkboxes, RadioButtons, and Dropdown for examples.
-- The above component docs contain some sections that are common to multiple components and may be copied directly or with small changes.
-  - Common sections will soon be available as shortcode.
-- Screenshots that are common to multiple components are located in the 'components' directory

 -->